 Mountain Bike Trail

 Goldfields & Mining

-Gloucester River walking track is a 2.5km, grade 4 Circuit hike located in the Barrington Tops National Park, NSW.
+Gloucester River walking track is a 2.5km, grade 4 circuit hike, located in the Barrington Tops National Park, New South Wales.
 The hike should take approximately 1.5hrs to complete.

 This track is an ideal walk for your next family getaway, and the rich nature wonderland is perfect for budding David Attenboroughs.
 Starting at Gloucester River campground, this walking track takes in the scenic river and nearby gullies, with great views, and plenty of chances for birdwatching and wildlife spotting.